galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/index.md

 ## BoF Support

-The conference *enables and encourages* !BoFs by
+The conference *enables and encourages* BoFs by

-* Encouraging conference participants to organize !BoFs
+* Encouraging conference participants to organize BoFs
-* Use this wiki page as a hub for !BoFs at [GCC2015](http://gcc2015.tsl.ac.uk/).
+* Use this wiki page as a hub for BoFs at [GCC2015](http://gcc2015.tsl.ac.uk/).
-* Promote !BoFs to all conference participants, over and over, both before and during the conference.
+* Promote BoFs to all conference participants, over and over, both before and during the conference.
-* Coordinate and reserve rooms for !BoFs, and allocate time in the schedule for them too.
+* Coordinate and reserve rooms for BoFs, and allocate time in the schedule for them too.

 PLACEHOLDER_INCLUDE(/src/Events/GCC2015/Footer/index.md)